GafferHQ/gaffer/doc/source/Tutorials/Scripting/AddingAMenuItem/index.md

 ## Creating the Script ##

-Through Gaffer's startup environment variable, you can create your own startup scripts in `~/gaffer/startup/gui/`.
+You can create your own startup scripts in `~/gaffer/startup/gui/`, and they will be loaded during Gaffer's startup process.
 Before you begin, create a new file `insertCows.py` in that directory.

 ## Writing the script ##